-- dstField ESMC_Field with destination data. - srcMaskValues List of values that indicate a source point should be masked out.
+- srcField ESMC_Field with source data. - dstField ESMC Field with destination data. - srcMaskValues List of values that indicate a source point should be masked out.
 If not specified, no masking will occur. - dstMaskValues List of values that indicate a destination point should be masked out.
 If not specified, no masking will occur. - routehandle The handle that implements the regrid, to be used in ESMC_FieldRegrid(). - regridmethod The type of interpolation.
 If not specified, defaults to ESMF_REGRIDMETHOD_BILINEAR. - polemethod Which type of artificial pole to construct on the source Grid for regridding.
 If not specified, defaults to ESMF_POLEMETHOD_ALLAVG for non-conservative regrid methods, and ESMF_POLEMETHOD_NONE for conservative methods.
 If not specified, defaults to ESMC_POLEMETHOD_ALLAVG. - regridPoleNPnts If polemethod is ESMC_POLEMETHOD_NPNTAVG.
 This parameter indicates how many points should be averaged over.
 Must be specified if polemethod is ESMC_POLEMETHOD_NPNTAVG. - [lineType] This argument controls the path of the line which connects two points on a sphere surface.
 This in turn controls the path along which distances are calculated and the shape of the edges that make up a cell.
 Both of these quantities can influence how interpolation weights are calculated.
 As would be expected, this argument is only applicable when srcfield and dstfield are built on grids which lie on the surface of a sphere.
-Section 32.8 shows a list of valid options for this argument.
+Section 33.8 shows a list of valid options for this argument.
 If not specified, the default depends on the regrid method.
-Section 32.8 has the defaults by line type. - normType This argument controls the type of normalization used when generating conservative weights.
+Section 33.8 has the defaults by line type. - normType This argument controls the type of normalization used when generating conservative weights.
 This option only applies to weights generated with regridmethod=ESMF_REGRIDMETHOD_CONSERVE.
 If not specified normType defaults to ESMF_NORMTYPE_DSTAREA. - [extrapMethod] The type of extrapolation.
-Please see Section 32.3 for a list of valid options.
+Please see Section 33.3 for a list of valid options.
 If not specified, defaults to ESMC_EXTRAPMETHOD_NONE. - [extrapNumSrcPnts] The number of source points to use for the extrapolation methods that use more than one source point (e.g. ESMC_EXTRAPMETHOD_NEAREST_IDAVG).
 If not specified, defaults to 8. - [extrapDistExponent] The exponent to raise the distance to when calculating weights for the ESMC_EXTRAPMETHOD_NEAREST_IDAVG extrapolation method.
 A higher value reduces the influence of more distant points.
 If not specified, defaults to 2.0. - unmappedaction Specifies what should happen if there are destination points that can't be mapped to a source cell.
 Options are ESMF_UNMAPPEDACTION_ERROR or ESMF_UNMAPPEDACTION_IGNORE.
-If not specified, defaults to ESMF_UNMAPPEDACTION_ERROR. - [srcFracField] The fraction of each source cell participating in the regridding.
-Only valid when regridmethod is ESMC_REGRIDMETHOD_CONSERVE.
-This Field needs to be created on the same location (e.g staggerloc) as the srcField. - [dstFracField] The fraction of each destination cell participating in the regridding.
-Only valid when regridmethod is ESMF_REGRIDMETHOD_CONSERVE.
-This Field needs to be created on the same location (e.g staggerloc) as the dstField.
+If not specified, defaults to ESMF_UNMAPPEDACTION_ERROR. - [factorList] The list of coefficients for a sparse matrix which interpolates from srcField to dstField.
+The array coming out of this variable is in the appropriate format to be used in other ESMF sparse matrix multiply calls, for example ESMC_FieldSMMStore().
+The factorList array is allocated by the method and the user is responsible for deallocating it. - [factorIndexList] The indices for a sparse matrix which interpolates from srcField to dstField.
+This argument is a 2D array containing pairs of source and destination sequence indices corresponding to the coefficients in the factorList argument.
+The first dimension of factorIndexList is of size 2. factorIndexList(1,:) specifies the sequence index of the source element in the srcField. factorIndexList(2,:) specifies the sequence index of the destination element in the dstField.
+The second dimension of factorIndexList steps through the list of pairs, i.e. size(factorIndexList,2) == size(factorList).
+The array coming out of this variable is in the appropriate format to be used in other ESMF sparse matrix multiply calls, for example ESMC_FieldSMMStore().
+The factorIndexList array is allocated by the method and the user is responsible for deallocating it.